cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 OPRFs have a variety of applications, including: password-protected secret sharing schemes {{JKKX16}}, privacy-preserving password stores {{SJKS17}}, and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
-Verifiable POPRFs are necessary in some applications such as Privacy Pass
+Verifiable OPRFs are necessary in some applications such as Privacy Pass
 {{!I-D.ietf-privacypass-protocol}}.
 Verifiable OPRFs have also been used for password-protected secret sharing schemes such as that of {{JKK14}}.